-Outsourcing research and development (R&D) is a valid method for reducing costs and increasing profits, but to see the positive results, organizations should approach the practice with some care.
-Outsourcing has a number of hidden costs, which can result not only in hefty price tags, but also a product that either isn’t delivered on time or fails to perform as expected.
+Outsourcing research and development (R&D) is a valid method for reducing costs and increasing profits.
+But to see positive results, organizations should approach the practice with some care.
+R&D Outsourcing has a number of hidden costs, which can result not only in hefty price tags, but also in a product that either isn’t delivered on time or fails to perform as expected.

 Because of these factors, organizations considering outsourcing their R&D efforts should review the hidden risks and take steps to mitigate them.
 We address the six main culprits in more detail below.

 Finding a solid R&D partner takes time and effort.
-At least, it does if done well.
+At least, it does if you want it done right.
 Companies should always carefully evaluate a potential outsourced firm, even if it’s one recommended by an associate or other business acquaintance.
 Referrals are a common practice in the outsourcing industry, but it can be risky to accept them without doing due diligence first.

 The best way to mitigate this time and cost is through a balanced approach that utilizes a curated network of providers, such as the one offered by Accelerance.
 With it, businesses experience the benefits of trusted referrals at an affordable price point.

-Transition, or onboarding, periods can be one of the most cost-intensive facets of outsourcing.
+Transition or onboarding periods can be one of the most cost-intensive facets of outsourcing.
 No outsourced team works at 100 percent productivity immediately.
-It takes time to get them up-to-speed and familiar with your organization, your engagement goals and your culture.
+It takes time to get them up-to-speed and familiar with your organization, engagement goals, and culture.

-And left unmanaged, the transition can be equally costly.
-An outsourced team that never hits peak performance will require additional time, effort and money as the in-house team scrambles to correct mistakes or other concerns.
+If left unmanaged, the transition can be equally costly.
+An outsourced team that never hits peak performance will require additional time, effort, and money as the in-house team scrambles to correct mistakes or manage other concerns.
 For the outsourced R&D initiative to be successful, the external team has to be managed for the lifetime of the engagement.

-Solving for this challenge encompasses technology, processes and people.
+Solving this challenge encompasses technology, processes, and people.
 The human factor will be the most important; cultural differences left unaddressed will only lead to miscommunication and bruised egos.
-Because of this fact, it’s important to build relationships with outsourced firms, treat them as partners, and give them all the tools and information they need to generate momentum and get to work.
+Because of this, it’s important to build relationships with outsourced firms, treat them as partners, and give them all the tools and information they need to generate momentum and get to work.